There are two main forms of gum disease: gingivitis and periodontitis.

 Unfortunately, gum disease does not usually cause pain as it gets worse so you do not notice the damage it is doing.
 However, the bacteria are sometimes more active and this makes your gums sore.
 This can lead to gum abscesses, and pus may ooze from around the teeth.
 Over a number of years, the bone supporting the teeth can be lost.
 This results in the teeth becoming loose and falling out/ needing extracted.

-The treatment of gum disease is called often called ‘Deep Cleaning’.
+This is called root planing.
 It uses the same equipment as a normal ‘Scale and Polish’ but takes longer.
 It is performed under Local Anaesthetic to keep things comfortable for you.
 Your dentist/ dental hygienist will clean your teeth to remove plaque and calculus (tartar).
 The roots of the teeth are cleaned with hand instruments to leave them clean and smooth – this is called root planning.

 Deep Cleaning is normally carried out over 2-4 visits.